How Physical Therapy Improves the Lives of Alzheimer’s Patients

 November is Alzheimer’s Awareness Month, so there’s no better time to expand your awareness of the disease and learn about available treatment options to ease symptoms.

-As background, Alzheimer’s typically develops in patients over the age of 65.
+As background information, Alzheimer’s typically develops in patients over the age of 65.
 Thus, it’s not uncommon for other symptoms of aging to accompany this condition.
 For example, patients diagnosed with Alzheimer’s (or a related form of dementia) are more vulnerable to hip fractures than others.
 They can also be more likely to experience related injuries involving falls or broken bones.
+These two reasons make it important for patients to continue doing exercise that stretches muscles like the hip flexors.

 That’s why physical therapists often play very important roles in the lives of Alzheimer’s patients.
-With physical therapy for Alzheimer patients, potential benefits for the patient include enjoying a greater degree of independence for a longer period of time than they would without professional assistance.
+With physical therapy for Alzheimer patients, there are many potential benefits for the patient.
+One of them is enjoying a greater degree of independence for a longer period of time than they would without professional assistance.
+But why is this important?

 While Alzheimer’s Awareness Month 2018 is certainly a good opportunity to focus on the disease, it’s also important for patients to know how to manage the condition year-round.
 The following are other key reasons an aging Alzheimer’s patient (particularly one who has been recently diagnosed) should seek the help of a physical therapist: